Therapy for Anxiety Brainspotting Therapy

 But at the end of the day, I get it.
 I can’t say I wouldn’t have any trepidations if the roles were reversed.

-Of course, I want my clients to be comfortable in knowing that their therapist is capable and well-equipped to help them, despite my young age.
+I want my clients to be comfortable knowing that despite my young age, I’m capable and well-equipped to help them.
 I think a lot of work still needs to be done in terms of ageism and its’ presence within the workplace – especially in the fields often viewed as more ‘prestigious.’

 So I asked myself – what are the benefits of attending therapy with a young therapist.
 Everyone know that experience is a good thing, but what about the benefits of someone who is newer to the field?